- Acetaminophen-hydrocodone oral tablet is available as a generic drug and as brand-name drugs. Brand names: Norco, Vicodin.

 Alcohol interaction warning

 You shouldn’t drink alcohol while taking acetaminophen-hydrocodone.
-(The oral solution form of this medication also contains alcohol.)
 Drinking alcohol while taking this medication may cause:

 - slowed or stopped breathing